educated-fool/friends/README.md

 -   `plots`: Consists of plot images that represent the key findings from our analysis.
 -   `presentation`: Contains slides prepared for presenting our project's findings.
 -   `proposal`: Holds the initial project proposal which laid the groundwork for this comprehensive analysis.
--   `project`: Includes the `friends_project.rmd`, the R Markdown file detailing our analysis workflow, methodology, and insights.
+-   `report`: Includes the `friends_report.rmd`, the R Markdown file detailing our analysis workflow, methodology, and insights.
 -   `README.md`: The document you're currently reading that guides you through the repository.
 -   `friends.R`: The R script that encompasses both the data cleaning process and the detailed analysis.